blackflux/robo-config-plugin/src/plugin/docs/assorted/@sls-closedsource-dynamodb.md

 # :open_file_folder: <a name="blackfluxrobo-config-plugin-task-ref-assortedsls-closedsource-dynamodbjson">assorted/@sls-closedsource-dynamodb.json</a> (<a href="#blackfluxrobo-config-plugin-task-idx-ref-assortedsls-closedsource-dynamodbjson">`index`</a>)

-Manage various configuration files for serverless project with the option for DynamoDB locally.
+Manage various configuration files for serverless project with the option of running DynamoDB locally.

 <table>
   <tbody>